The full-sky Spherical Fourier-Bessel power spectrum in general relativity: MULTIWINDOW POWER SPECTRUM

 The full power spectrum can be computed by combining the contributions from the different windows.
-Here we show some of the most relevant terms for the cross-correlation of two bins $W_1$ and $W_2$, which span respectively the redshift ranges $[0.1,0.4]$ and $[0.55,0.95]$.
-The top panels of Figure~\ref{fig:mwsurv} show the auto-bin and cross-bin correlation for the lensing convergence $\kappa$ terms, while the bottom panels show the local matter overdensity $\delta_m$ and lensing convergence $\kappa$ mixed term.
-One can indeed see how for high $\ell$ the relevant non-zero contributions are mainly localized in the areas depicted in Figure~\ref{fig:mwvis}.
+Here we show some of the most relevant terms for the cross-correlation of two bins $W_1$ and $W_2$, which span, respectively, the redshift ranges $[0.1,0.4]$ and $[0.55,0.95]$.
+The top panels of Fig.~\ref{fig:mwsurv} show the autobin and cross-bin correlation for the lensing convergence $\kappa$ terms, while the bottom panels show the local matter overdensity $\delta_m$ and lensing convergence $\kappa$ mixed term.
+One can indeed see how for high $\ell$ the relevant nonzero contributions are mainly localized in the areas depicted in Fig.~\ref{fig:mwvis}.
 The relevant information is contained in the cross-bin correlation, which is more sensitive to the integrated effects.
 The mixed term is also relevant, as it contains information on the local matter overdensity and the lensing convergence.
-As discussed in the main text, the oscillations in all the spectra are due to the finite integration interval in the spherical multipoles computation $\mathcal{M}_{\ell}(\tilde{k}, k)$, as a consequence of the tophat window functions.
+As discussed in the main text, the oscillations in all the spectra are due to the finite integration interval in the spherical multipoles computation $\mathcal{M}_{\ell}(\tilde{k}, k)$, as a consequence of the top-hat window functions.

-Figure~\ref{fig:mwtanh} shows the full cross-bin spherical power spectrum for two pairs of bins at different redshift distance and smoothed edges.
+Fig.~\ref{fig:mwtanh} shows the full cross-bin spherical power spectrum for two pairs of bins at different redshift distance and smoothed edges.
 One can see that the oscillating features are still present in the power spectrum due to the discreteness introduced by the window functions.
-The cross-bin correlation is localized non-diagonally, as expected.
+The cross-bin correlation is localized nondiagonally, as expected.